In the Name of Suffering: Release

 The album was originally released by French label Intellectual Convulsion, but only around 1,500–2,000 CD and vinyl copies were pressed before the label had to shut down due to financial difficulties.
 The group would later be signed onto Century Media, who re-released the album with new artwork on December 1, 1992.
 In 2004, Emetic Records repressed the album on vinyl, 1,000 copies total: 300 green marbled, 700 black.
 In 2006, as a part of Century Media's 20th anniversary, the album was reissued with the original cover art and the entirety of the band's 1990 demo Lack of Almost Everything as bonus tracks.
 These same exact demo recordings also appeared on the band's 2001 live album 10 Years of Abuse (and Still Broke).
 The year 2008 saw Emetic Records again reissuing the album on vinyl, this time as a double disc LP set with the first disc being composed of the album itself and the second disc being made up of the same four bonus Lack of Almost Everything demos from the 2006 CD reissue.
 This 2008 pressing was limited to 500 black copies.
 This edition would later be repressed in 2011, again in quantities of 500 black copies.

 In 2015, the album, along with Take as Needed for Pain, was repressed on vinyl through Century Media.
 This 2015 pressing was made available on black, white (limited to 100 copies) and gold (limited to 500 copies) colored vinyl.
 Also released on the same day was a four-disc CD boxset containing the group's first four albums (including In the Name of Suffering).

 Music

-In the Name of Suffering has been described as the "most primitive sounding" of Eyehategod's output, and has been characterized as sounding "desnse [and] crusty."
-The guitars have been described as "coarse and grainy," and the sound of Joey LaCaze's snare drum has been likened to "like a wooden plank being hit by a hammer."
+In the Name of Suffering has been described as the "most primitive sounding" of Eyehategod's output, and has been characterized as sounding "dense [and] crusty."
+The guitars have been described as "coarse and grainy," and the sound of Joey LaCaze's snare drum has been likened to "a wooden plank being hit by a hammer."
 The album is played at mostly slow tempos, drawing comparisons to the early work of the Melvins.
 The album also takes stylistic cues from Black Flag and Black Sabbath, as well as from southern rock.
 Despite its mostly slow tempos, the album contains some up-tempo songs reminiscent of hardcore punk.